eProsima/Fast-DDS-docs/docs/fastdds/getting_started/includes/brief_intro.rst

 * Any interested (subscribed) readers request the change.
 * After receiving data, readers update their history cache with the new change.

-By choosing Quality of Service policies, you can affect how these history caches are managed in several ways, but the communication loop remains the same.
-You can read more information in :ref:`configuration`.
+By choosing Quality of Service (QoS) policies, you can affect how these history caches are managed in several ways, but the communication loop remains the same.
+You can read :ref:`configuration` for further details.